Head Protection in Soccer: What Studies Tell Us

 - As global attention over head injuries mounts, the soccer industry has made important advances in protective technologies and comfort.

 - A new 2018 study by the Virginia Tech Helmet Lab argues that the right headgear can dramatically reduce head injuries, including concussions, and stack-ranked all available products to identify the best on the market.

 - In 2016, NOCSAE (National Operating Committee on Standards for Athletic Equipment) commissioned the largest multi-year field study to date to determine if headgear reduces concussions.
-The results will be released in early 2019 by the research team at University of Wisconsin-Madison.
+The study focused on 3,000 US high school players (mostly girls) and results were released in 2019 in the British Journal of Sports Medicine by the research team at University of Wisconsin-Madison.